-The summit achieved significant progress in energy field by the adoption of a list of priority energy projects, which construction will significantly increase interconnectivity in Central Europe.
+The summit achieved significant progress in the energy field by the adoption of a list of priority energy projects, which construction will significantly increase interconnectivity in Central Europe.
 All of these eight multilateral energy projects remain critically important for the region in the assuring energy independence from external players and development of the internal energy market.
 The European Commission equally supports all of them.

 TheThree Seas Initiative is also supported by the administration of the United States.
 In Bucharest, the US Secretary of Energy Rick Perry stated: “We believe there is a great security in energy diversity—in a multiplicity of energy sources, types, and routes.
 That is why the US supports the core principle of energy diversification as a key pillar of the Three Seas Initiative”.
 He also proposed to establish a transatlantic partnership on energy.

 The next Three Seas Initiative in 2019 will be held in Slovenia.

 - Gas Interconnector Republic of Poland-Republic of Lithuania (GIPL)

 - Integration and synchronisation of the Baltic States’ electricity system with the European networks

 - Romanian-Hungarian-Slovak gas transmission corridor

 - Diversification of gas supply sources and integration of gas infrastructure in the Three Seas Region with the implementation of the Baltic Pipe project and cross-border interconnections Republic of Poland-Slovak Republic and the Republic of Poland-Ukraine

 - LNG Terminal on the Island of Krk with evacuation pipeline